Native and external apps

 To make an External app, provide us with two endpoints:

 The installation process begins when the user clicks the "Install" button in Ecwid admin.
-When it happens, Ecwid installs the app, then redirects this user to your redirectUrl and calls redirectUrl with an additional code query param.
+Ecwid installs the app and runs the process of getting an **access token** for the app.

-That code is temporary and must be exchanged for an access token by your app.
-It lives for a few minutes and can only be used once in the exchange call.
+Keep in mind that the **code** is short-lived.
+It must be exchanged for an *access token* by your app in a few minutes.
+It can also be used only once in the exchange call.

 This part of the authentication process must be invisible to users.
 While the **code** is exchanged in the background, users are still sitting on the **redirectUrl**.

-The exchange request is a POST request calling https://my.ecwid.com/api/oauth/token with a URL-encoded request body.
-All params in the request body are required and are encoded with the Content-Type: application/x-www-form-urlencoded header.
+Exchange happens through a POST request `https://my.ecwid.com/api/oauth/token` with a URL-encoded request body.
+All params in the path and request body are **required** and are encoded with the `Content-Type: application/x-www-form-urlencoded` header.

 Host: my.ecwid.com